qcri-social/AIDR/Scrum-implementation.md

+# Product owner responsibilities

+The implementation is delegated to software developers, but the product owner maintains these responsibilities:

+1. Product definition and scope
+2. Product architecture and design
+3. Product roadmap
+4. System architecture and database schemas
+5. User experience and interface design

 # Meetings & Status Updates

 1. We will create a channel on slack for Daily Scrum.
 The team will provide updates on what they did today, what they are going to do tomorrow, any blockers everyday on this channel.